selfsame/WaveFunctionCollapse/README.md

 # Unity WaveFunctionCollapse

-A fork of [https://github.com/mxgmn/WaveFunctionCollapse](https://github.com/mxgmn/WaveFunctionCollapse) for the Unity Game engine.
+A fork of [https://github.com/mxgmn/WaveFunctionCollapse](https://github.com/mxgmn/WaveFunctionCollapse) with tools for the Unity Game engine.

 # Usage